YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 .. admonition:: Note About Default Values

-   Some values for the properties of the metadata object do have defaults, but it depends on the value of the ``type`` property and/or comes from the file name of the resource being represented.
+   Some values for the properties of the metata object do have defaults, but it depends on the value of the ``type`` property and/or comes from the file name of the resource being represented.
 For example, the affinity of views is ``common`` (because views are used on both client and server); however, the affinity for controllers comes